Toward Robust Multilingual Adaptation of LLMs for Low-Resource Languages: Introduction

 \section{Introduction}

-Large language models (LLMs) have achieved remarkable progress across a wide range of natural language understanding and reasoning tasks.
-However, their performance remains heavily skewed toward high-resource languages such as English and Chinese, while performance on low-resource languages (LRLs) continue to lag far behind.
-This disparity primarily arises from long-tailed pretraining distributions \cite{conneau2020xlmr} (Figure~\ref{fig:overview}a), insufficient or noisy parallel data \cite{khayrallah-koehn-2018-impact}, and unstable cross-lingual alignment \cite{wu-dredze-2020-languages}.
-Consequently, the direct application of LLMs to retrieval and reasoning tasks in LRLs frequently results in diminished performance and inconsistent behavior, thereby compromising the potential for achieving global inclusiveness.
+Large language models (LLMs) have made remarkable progress in natural language understanding and reasoning.
+Yet these gains are unevenly distributed: performance is concentrated in high-resource languages such as English and Chinese, while low-resource languages (LRLs) continue to lag far behind.
+This gap is driven by long-tailed pretraining distributions \citep{haddow2022survey} (Figure~\ref{fig:overview}a), limited or noisy parallel data \citep{ataman2025machine}, and unstable cross-lingual alignment \citep{xu2025survey}.
+As a result, directly deploying LLMs for retrieval and reasoning in LRLs often leads to degraded accuracy and brittle, inconsistent behavior, limiting the promise of truly inclusive NLP systems.

-Existing approaches to cross-lingual adaptation typically rely on machine translation \cite{artetxe-etal-2023-revisiting,shubham2024breaking} or multilingual \cite{singh2024three,mei2025cross}.
-While translation-based pipelines have demonstrated a certain degree of effectiveness, they are inherently susceptible to error propagation and semantic drift, particularly in complex tasks involving multi-step reasoning or nuanced linguistic interpretation.
-On the other hand, multilingual encoders provide a degree of language-agnostic representation but lack the strong reasoning capability that LLMs demonstrate in English.
-Although prior work, such as MindMerger \cite{mindmerger2024}, has made progress in narrowing the performance gap of large language models in low-resource languages, its architectural design remains relatively simplistic and lacks grounding in a rigorous theoretical framework, limiting its generalizability and analytical depth.
-Similarly, Lusifer \cite{lusifer2025} proposes a straightforward integration of a multilingual encoder with an LLM-based embedding model, primarily targeting embedding tasks rather than cross-lingual reasoning.
-Despite their empirical gains, both approaches remain theoretically underdeveloped.
-As a result, neither approach adequately closes the performance gap for low-resource languages across key tasks such as information retrieval, ranking, and reasoning.
+Existing cross-lingual adaptation methods typically fall into two families: machine translation (MT)-based pipelines \citep{artetxe-etal-2023-revisiting,shubham2024breaking} and multilingual approaches \citep{singh2024three}.
+Although MT-based pipelines can be effective, they are prone to error propagation \citep{wu2019beyond,shen-etal-2023-xpqa} and semantic drift \citep{beinborn2020semantic,ataman2025machine}, especially for complex settings that require multi-step reasoning or nuanced interpretation.
+Multilingual encoders, in contrast, offer more language-agnostic representations but often fail to inherit the strong English-centric reasoning ability exhibited by LLMs \citep{hu2020xtreme,yoon-etal-2024-langbridge}.
+Recent systems such as MindMerger \citep{mindmerger2024} attempt to narrow this gap by integrating the capabilities of LLMs and multilingual models, yet its reliance on parallel translation data may still lead to error propagation and semantic drift.
+Similarly, LUSIFER \citep{lusifer2025} connects a multilingual encoder with an LLM-based embedding model to enable cross-lingual transfer; however, its training paradigm lacks information from low-resource languages, which may compromise the performance of the transfer during inference.
+Moreover, despite empirical gains, these lines of work remain theoretically underdeveloped and do not consistently close the gap on key low-resource tasks such as retrieval, ranking, and reasoning.